dbt-labs/corp/dbt_style_guide.md

 - YAML files should be named for the top-level configuration it contains.
   Examples: `_sources.yml`, `_models.yml`

-- Indents should use two spaces over four.
+- Indents should use four spaces.

 - List items should be indented.